landhb/synacor-vm/README.md

 # Test Driven Development Exercise - Synacor VM

 This repo contains an implementation of the Synacor Challenge VM with tests written using the Snow library.
-A blog post on this can be located here.
+A blog post about the development can be located here.

 ### == architecture ==
 - three storage regions